Jbleezy/BO1-Reimagined/README.md

 ### Double Tap
 * 1.5x bullet damage (stacks with Deadshot)
-* Time between burst fire shots reduced by 25%
+* Decreased time between burst fire shots by 25%

 ### Deadshot
 * Increased cost from 1000 to 1500